jmvezic/documentation/docs/installation/manual/installing_karaf_and_alpaca.md

 ### Creating and Starting the Karaf Service

 Installing the Karaf wrapper generates several service files that can be used on different types of systems.
-For this example installation on an Ubuntu 18.04 machine, we want to enable the `karaf.service` service so that Karaf is properly started on boot.
+For Debian and Ubuntu installation we want to enable the `karaf.service` service so that Karaf is properly started on boot.

 ```bash
 sudo systemctl enable /opt/karaf/bin/karaf.service